Mega Babies

-Mega Babies is an animated children's television series created by the Tremblay brothers, Christian and Yvon, who previously had made the Hanna-Barbera show SWAT Kats: The Radical Squadron.
-It is produced by CinéGroupe and Landmark Entertainment Group in association with Sony Wonder.
+Mega Babies is an animated television series created by the brothers Christian and Yvon Tremblay, who previously had made the Hanna-Barbera show SWAT Kats: The Radical Squadron.
+It was produced by CinéGroupe and Landmark Entertainment Group for Sony Wonder.

 The series was broadcast on Fox Family Channel and Teletoon.
 The show was also aired in UK on Sky One's weekday mornings and later repeated on Channel 5 on weekend mornings between 2001 and 2002.